Patient and Donor Stories

 Sadie

-On October 8, 2009, on Sadie’s three-month birthday, doctors discovered a huge tumor in her neck.
+On Sadie’s three-month birthday, doctors discovered a huge tumor in her neck.
 We were devastated to learn that it was a rare, solid cancer of the nerve tissue of the sympathetic nervous system called neuroblastoma.
-Neuroblastoma represents 8 percent of all childhood cancers, but is responsible for over 15 percent of deaths.

-Our first plan of attack was surgery, scheduled for mid-November.
+Our first plan of treatment was surgery.
 Our friend, Amy, worked on securing designated blood donations so that Sadie would have a good supply on hand for her big surgery.
 Amy contacted her network of friends and in two days six people identified themselves as the preferred blood type and were willing to be screened for the CMV virus that can affect infants with an immune system that is not fully developed.
-Countless others donated, whatever their type, in the DC metro area and across the county in honor of Sadie.
+Countless others donated, whatever their type, in the DC metro area in honor of Sadie.
 The surgery was deemed a huge success.

 Thank you,